isabella232/dynamic-media-classic.en-1/help/setup-basics.md

 # Setup basics{#setup-basics}

-Use the Scene7 Publishing System Setup screen to enter your personal settings.
+Use the Dynamic Media Classic Setup screen to enter your personal settings.
 If you are an administrator, set up your company settings.
 To open a Setup screen, click the Setup button on the Global Navigation bar.

 The settings available to you on this screen depend on your status as a user or administrator: